setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

-descriptive string in form `"count spacing"` that add dashed empty progress line. `count` is the explicit number of dashes with given as number in range >= 0 and < 1 `spacing`.
+Descriptive string in form `" [strict] count spacing"` that adds dashed empty progress line.
+This property provides the optional `strict` mode.
+In this mode you can define the explicit number of dashes as `count` wiht the given relative `spacing` as number in range >= 0 and < 1.
+Without `strict` the default behavior of the SVG `stroke-dasharray` property is used, where the size and spacings of the dashes are defined.

 ###### Example: :scroll:
-`dash="60 0.99"` - 60 dashes with 0.99 spacing
+`dash="strict 60 0.5"` - 60 dashes with 0.5 relative spacing
+`dash="10 10"` - 10 pixel big dashes with 10 pixel spacing, the number of deshes depends on the empty circle circumference

 <br>

 - ### `half`

-boolean value that specifies the type of the circle.
-If set to true only the half of the circle is drawn like a gague chart
+Boolean value that specifies the type of the circle.
+If it is set to true, only the half of the circle will be drawn like a gague chart

 ###### Example: :scroll:
 <img width="350px" src="https://github.com/setaman/Bilder/blob/master/ep_half_example.png"/>